SurgiTrack: Fine-Grained Multi-Class Multi-Tool Tracking in Surgical Videos: Methods

-Pretrained on the Crowdhuman (CH) \citep{shao2018crowdhuman} and MOT20 datasets \citep{dendorfer2020mot20}, then finetune on the CholecTrack20 data, YOLOv7 produces tool class identities $C=[0,1, ..., 6]$ and bounding boxes $B=[X,Y,W,H]$, followed by Non-Maximum Suppression (NMS) at a 0.3 threshold to filter out redundant detections.
+We use YOLOv7 \citep{wang2023yolov7}, a single shot object detector renowned for balancing accuracy and real-time inference, as the backbone for our detection module.
+Pretrained on the Crowdhuman (CH) \citep{shao2018crowdhuman} and MOT20 datasets \citep{dendorfer2020mot20}, then finetune on the CholecTrack20 data, YOLOv7 produces tool class identities $C=[0,1, \ldots, 6]$ and bounding boxes $B=[X,Y,W,H]$, followed by Non-Maximum Suppression (NMS) at a 0.3 threshold to filter out redundant detections.
 The predicted bounding boxes are then used to crop out the tool regions from the RGB image for the Re-ID phase.

-\subsection{\bf Re-Identification by Direction Estimation}
+\subsection{Re-Identification by Direction Estimation}

 Re-identification of tool instances is essential for managing their identities across time.
 It involves learning representations that can uniquely identify tool instances across frames.
 In a video frame where multiple tools can share identical appearance, given that every tool is uniquely tied to a tool operator which remains consistent for their distinct trajectory, automatic estimation of these operators would be helpful in overcoming the challenges of tracking surgical tools in videos.
 The tools operators, however, are not observable from the captured images.
 We argue that the operator of a tool can be discerned from the originating direction of the tools termed the \textit{fro-direction}.
 We therefore propose a 3-step process of (1) data preprocessing, (2) direction estimation, and (3) operator prediction, as shown in Figure \ref{fig:architecture}(b), to indirectly infer the hidden operators from a given image by learning tool direction.